AngleSharp/AngleSharp/README.markdown

 * [API](https://github.com/FlorianRappl/AngleSharp/wiki/Api)
 * [Examples](https://github.com/FlorianRappl/AngleSharp/wiki/Examples)
 * [Performance](https://github.com/FlorianRappl/AngleSharp/wiki/Performance)

+The project's timeline, upcoming implementations, (currently) missing features and milestones is published and maintained in the Wiki as well.
+Issues should be reported on the GitHub's project page.

 More information is also available by following some of the hyper references mentioned in the Wiki.
 In-depth articles will be published on the CodeProject, with links being placed in the Wiki at GitHub.